The Farm Karensminde

 The Museum Farm Karensminde

 It smells with fresh air, hay, and a bit of manure.
 From inside the barn, you can hear the pigs grunting with joy, because the manager is bringing the food.
 In the meadow you can glimpse the cows munching on juicy meadow grass.
 The sheep will meet you bleating and the geese will hiss sourly as you approach their enclosure by the lake.
 The children are preoccupied with soft rabbits - and have no idea that it is the rabbit's cousin, they ate with great relish in Kaffestuen's tartlet filling last time they were here for an activity day.
 You can see the heavy workhorses in the meadow, and in front of the machine house, you notice the gray Massey Ferguson, which later replaced the horses in the field.
-The Museum Farm Karensminde is a tribute to history and a starting point for the future.
+The Museum Farm Karensminde is a family-friendly attraction where history comes alive, offering a unique blend of nostalgia and inspiration for the future.

 The meadow, the moor and the plantation